Skip to Main Content

 Media collections have been developed primarily to serve the curriculum; therefore, priority for use is given to Le Moyne students and faculty in support of class assignments.
 The viewing of videos is restricted to Le Moyne students and employees.
 Periodicals (newspapers, scholarly journals & magazines) are very heavily used, and therefore must be read in the Library.

-• Interlibrary loan and ConnectNY privileges are not extended to special patrons
+Interlibrary loan privileges are not extended to special patrons.

 Renewals